bitcoinops/scaling-book/1.fee_bumping/fee_bumping.md

   descendant feerate of the transaction alongside its feerate, to allow the user to more accurately predict the package's chance of inclusion in future blocks.
-- block explorers may display transactions as 'malleable' if any of their inputs are non-segwit.
+- block explorers may display transactions as *malleable* if any of their inputs are non-segwit.
 Malleable transactions may not be safe to include in chains of unconfirmed transactions, since malleating the signature invalidates any descendant transactions.